 But having worked with dreams I want to invite you to put that notion aside for a while and dive into your dreams.
 See, after you played with your dreams for a while, if you still think that they are just random electric impulses.

-James Hillman, psychologist, gives in his book: The dream and the underworld” a list of approaches to dreams that is still valid today.
+James Hillman, psychologist, gives in his book: The Dream and the Underworld* a list of approaches to dreams that is still valid today.

 There are three dominant views of the dream: